NC Connection: Closing the news gap - Carolina Public Press

 With a goal of 70-80 participants, this is planned as a large “world cafe”-style listening session on news needs and trustworthiness of news organizations.
 Partnering with NC Local News Workshop, Border Belt Independent, Carolina Demography, and UNC Pembroke.

-As of July 31, 2022, we are currently working with other advocacy and community organizations to develop more in-person and/or virtual events within communities.
+As of July 31, 2022, we are working with other advocacy and community organizations to develop more in-person and/or virtual events within communities.
+Current outreach includes:

 Flyer distribution